-Do you have an empty 10 gallon aquarium laying around and wonder what you can put in it?
-Or do you have limited space and want something that doesn’t take up more room than a 10 to 20 gallon aquarium?
+Do you have an empty 10 or 20-gallon spare tank laying around and wonder what you can put in it?
+Or do you not have much space and want something that doesn’t take up more room than a 10 to 20-gallon aquarium?

-You can buy a 10 to 20 gallon aquarium fairly cheap.
+If you don’t have a tank yet, you can buy a 10 to 20-gallon aquarium fairly cheap.
 It is usually all the other stuff required to keep your pet healthy that can start to get expensive such as heating, lighting, substrate, caves and other decor, etc.

-Definitely do tons of research on an animal that you plan on getting as a pet so you can give it the best home and keep it healthy.
-I have only provided brief information about each one here.
+Definitely do tons of research on an animal that you plan on getting as a pet, so you can give them the best home and keep them happy and healthy.

 Amphibians